AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/data-views-lp-dev.md

 ## Defining and refining a data view

 There are several concepts and types used when defining data views.
 This is accomplished via the RESTful [data views API](xref:DataViewsAPIOverview).
-See the OCS documentation for greater detail on these concepts:
+See the AVEVA Data Hub documentation for greater detail on these concepts:

 - [Define queries](xref:DataViewsQueries)
 - [Define data field sets](xref:DataViewsFieldSets)